Mirush

-Mirush (Blodsbånd) is a Norwegian movie from 2007 directed by Marius Holst.
+Mirush (Blodsbånd) is a 2007 Norwegian movie directed by Marius Holst.
 It tells the story of an Albanian boy, Mirush, who travels to Norway in search of his father.
 Italian actor Enrico Lo Verso plays the role of Bekim, Mirush's father.

+The film was shown in a number of film festivals, winning the top award at the 56th International Film Festival Mannheim-Heidelberg in Germany.
+It also won the 24th FesTroia International Film Festival award.

 Plot

 Mirush leaves Kosovo hoping to find his father in Norway, who abandoned the family when Mirush was very young.
 Now the father runs a restaurant in Oslo, but he is also in deep debt to the Albanian Mafia.
 Mirush starts to work in his father's restaurant without letting him know that he is his son.